Secondary Education Graduate Certificate

 6. Statement of Professional Objectives

-8. A passing Praxis II content area exam score must be sent to UAS before students can be fully admitted to this program.
-Students taking the Praxis out of state must also have the scores sent to the Alaskan Department of Education and Early Development (code R7027).
+8. Passing Praxis II content area exam score must be sent to UAS prior to admission.
+Students taking the Praxis outside of Alaska must also have the scores sent to the Alaskan Department of Education and Early Development (code R7027).
+Note: students should contact the Program Coordinator about which Praxis II exam to take.

-In order to meet the criteria for teaching experience, applicants must provide documentation (evaluations, employment verification, lesson plans etc.) from a teaching position in a private school, an outdoor or experiential education program or an international school.
+Qualifying Educational Credential: In order to meet the criteria for teaching experience, applicants must provide documentation (evaluations, employment verification, lesson plans etc.) from a teaching position in a private school, an outdoor or experiential education program or an international school.
 Substitute teaching or early childhood experience does not apply.
-The documentation should demonstrate that the applicant planned for instruction, facilitated learning and completed all duties related to the teaching assignment.
+The documentation should demonstrate that the applicant planned for instruction, facilitated learning, and completed all duties related to the teaching assignment.

 Additional information and links to forms at: https://www.uas.alaska.edu/education/programs/secondary-education.html.